June 8, 2014

 Sometimes, we need to believe in other people before they believe in themselves.

 That’s some powerful stuff.
-I am a blessed person and I look forward to doing my part to continue building a barn that includes many more people.
+I am a blessed person and I look forward to doing my part to continue building a movement that includes many more people.
+It would be great if you could join us.

 Molly Cantrell-Kraig is a woman with drive.
 Possessing an innate sense of purpose and a pragmatic, solution-based approach to empowering people, she fused these two traits in order to establish Women With Drive Foundation.
 Based upon its founder’s personal history, Women With Drive Foundation is a means through which Cantrell-Kraig may effect change on both a micro and macro level.
 By providing women with something as essential as personal transportation in order to transition them from poverty to prosperity, she, through Women With Drive Foundation, seeks to empower women to help them help themselves.
 Through this action, the individual applicant benefits, as does society as a whole.
 Follow Molly on twitter as @mckra1g or @WWDr1ve (Women With Drive Foundation).